raminjafary/dsa/README.md

-# Algorithms Implementation In C
+# Algorithms implementation in C